JitenPurswani/vasudha/README.md

 ├── notebooks/          # Jupyter notebooks for data analysis and model training │   └── VASUDHA_data_analysis.ipynb
 │
-├── data/               # Raw datasets used (optional, if not ignored) │
+├── data/               # Raw datasets used (optional, if not ignored by .gitignore) │
 ├── docs/               # Project documentation, diagrams, reports │